 - A. The following definitions are used in this advisory circular- - 1) Aircraft category.
 Classification of aircraft according to specified basic characteristics, e.g. aeroplane, rotorcraft, glider, lighter-than-air, powered-lift. - 2) Competency.
 A combination of skills, knowledge and attitudes required to perform a task to the prescribed standard. - 3) Crew resource management.
 A program designed to improve the safety of flight operations by optimizing the safe, efficient, and effective use of human resources, hardware, and information through improved crew communication and coordination. - 4) Error.
-An action or inaction by the flight crew that leads to deviations from organizational or flight crew intentions or expectations.

-- 5) Error management.
+An action or inaction by the flight crew that leads to deviations from organizational or flight crew intentions or expectations. - 5) Error management.
 The process of detecting and responding to errors with countermeasures that reduce or eliminate the consequences of errors and mitigate the probability of further errors or undesired aircraft states. - 6) Examiner.
-A qualified person designated by CAAV to conduct a proficiency test, a skill test for an licence or rating, or a knowledge test under the Vietnam regulations. - 7) Flight simulation training device.
+A qualified person designated by CAAV to conduct a proficiency test, a skill test for an licence or rating, or a knowledge test under the Vietnam regulations.

+- 7) Flight simulation training device.
 Any one of the following three types of apparatus in which flight conditions are simulated on the ground- - (a) A flight simulator, which provides an accurate representation of the flight deck of a particular aircraft type to the extent that the mechanical, electrical, electronic, etc. aircraft systems control functions, the normal environment of flight crew members, and the performance and flight characteristics of that type of aircraft are realistically simulated; - (b) A flight procedures trainer, which provides a realistic flight deck environment, and which simulates instrument responses, simple control functions of mechanical, electrical, electronic, etc. aircraft systems, and the performance and flight characteristics of aircraft of a particular class; - (c) A basic instrument flight trainer, which is equipped with appropriate instruments, and which simulates the flight deck environment of an aircraft in flight in instrument flight conditions - 8) Flight test.
-For the purpose of this advisory circular, a portion of a skill test that includes Tasks that are normally accomplished while operating the aircraft. - 9) Practical Test.
-For the purpose of this advisory circular, a portion of the skill test that includes Tasks accomplished before the flight portion. - 10) Rating.
-An authorisation entered on or associated with a licence and forming part thereof, stating special conditions, privileges or limitations pertaining to such licence. - 11) Scenario.
-A plan of action that includes the provision for accomplishing each Task specified in the skill test standards in practical and logical manner. - 12) Threat management.
-The process of detecting and responding to threats with countermeasures that reduce or eliminate the consequences of threats and mitigate the probability of errors or undesired aircraft states - 13) Threat.
-Events or errors that occur beyond the influence of the flight crew, increase operational complexity and must be managed to maintain the margin of safety. - B. The following acronyms are used in this advisory circular- - 1) AC Advisory Circular - 2) ATS Air Traffic Service - 3) CAAV Civil Aviation Authority of Vietnam - 4) CPL Commercial Pilot License - 5) FSSD Flight Safety Standards Department - 6) NOTAM Notice to Airmen - 7) PC Proficiency Check - 8) PEL Personnel Licensing - 9) SIGMETS Significant Meteorological Advisory - 10) STS Skill Test Standard
+For the purpose of this advisory circular, a portion of a skill test that includes Tasks that are normally accomplished while operating the aircraft. - 9) Plan of Action.
+In item-by-item checklist for accomplishing each Task specified in the skill test standards in a practical and logical manner. - 10) Practical Test.
+For the purpose of this advisory circular, a portion of the skill test that includes Tasks accomplished before the flight portion. - 11) Rating.
+An authorisation entered on or associated with a licence and forming part thereof, stating special conditions, privileges or limitations pertaining to such licence. - 12) Scenario.
+A plan for sequencing of manuevers, procedures and communications in a flight lesson or proficiency check to simulate realistic flight operations and consequences. - 13) Threat management.
+The process of detecting and responding to threats with countermeasures that reduce or eliminate the consequences of threats and mitigate the probability of errors or undesired aircraft states - 14) Threat.
+Events or errors that occur beyond the influence of the flight crew, increase operational complexity and must be managed to maintain the margin of safety. - B. The following acronyms are used in this advisory circular- - AC Advisory Circular - 2) VAR Vietnam Aviation Regulations - 3) FSSD Flight Safety Standards Department - 4) PEL Personnel Licensing - 5) CPL Commercial Pilot License